T3gu1a/Hypergeometric-Terms-Holonomic-REs/README.md

 # Hypergeometric-Terms-Holonomic-REs
 A Maxima package to efficiently compute a basis of the subspace of hypergeometric term solutions of any holonomic recurrence equation.
+Recurrence equations with rational coefficients are also considered.

 The file HyperTermHoloRE.mac is the package (source code);